ministryofjustice/security-guidance/docs/incident-management-plan-and-process-guide.md

 The policy on IT Security Incident Management is covered in [IT Security Policy - IT Incident Management Policy](it-incident-management-policy.md) while this document set outs the MoJ guidance for creating an ITSIM plan.

 **Note:** Previous guidance advised that this document should be read in conjunction with the CESG Good Practice Guide No. 24 \(GPG24\) – Security Incident Management.
 GPG24 has been withdrawn.
-For help with best practice in incident management, contact the [Cyber Assistance Team](mailto:CyberConsultancy@digital.justice.gov.uk).
+For help with best practice in incident management, contact the [Security team](mailto:security@justice.gov.uk).

 ### Aim of this guide